saumyap24/aws-solutions-architect-associate-notes/Redshift/redshift.md

 ## Redshift Use Case
 ---

-- We want to continously COPY data from
+- We want to continuously COPY data from
     1. EMR
     2. S3 and
     3. DynamoDB
-    - to power a custome Business Intelligence tool
+    - to power a customer Business Intelligence tool
 - Using a third-party library we can connect and query Redshift for data.

     <img src="../images/RedShift/redshift-usecase.jpg" width="47%"/>